ianbren/GoogleHome_Fibaro_Integration/AWS-Configuration.md

 	"fbGuid": "this-is-a-guid-field"
 }

 Where
-	"myID"				- 	The single record used to transfer data "fbID"				-		The Fibaro ID for the object to be called "fbType"			-		Device/Scene - depending on what is being called on the Fibaro.
-	"fbAction":		-		The Fibaro Action - turnOn, turnOff, run, start etc "fbPayload":	-		Additional Parameters if needed (e.g. fbAction = pressButton, fbPayload = "3" for button 3 "fbComments": -		No use given
-	"fbGuid": 		- 	A GUID or shared secret stored in ESP8266 and IFTTT.
+	"myID"				- 	The single record used to transfer data - any other record is ignored "fbID"				-		The Fibaro ID for the object to be called - found from the Fibaro UI "fbType"			-		Device/Scene - depending on what is being called on the Fibaro.
+The URL is constructed differently "fbAction":		-		The Fibaro Action - turnOn, turnOff, run, start etc "fbPayload":	-		Additional Parameters if needed (e.g. fbAction = pressButton, fbPayload = "3" for button 3 "fbComments": -		No use given - could be omitted "fbGuid": 		- 	A GUID or shared secret stored in ESP8266 and IFTTT.

 Useful Links - Fibaro URL http://www.smarthome.com.au/smarthome-blog/fibaro-home-center-http-commands/